CAMANet: Class Activation Map Guided Attention Network for Radiology Report Generation: Introduction

 \section{Introduction}

 Radiology report generation (RRG) aims to automatically describes radiology images, e.g., X-Ray and MRI, by human-like language.
-Generating a coherent report requires expertise from radiologists, who are however among the most in-demand physician specialists in most countries.
-Moreover, it can take at least 5 minutes to describe a radiology image even for a professional radiologist~\citep{jing2018automatic}.
+Generating a coherent report requires expertise from radiologists, who are however among the most in-demand medical specialists in most countries.
+Moreover, it can take at least 5 minutes to describe a radiology image even for a professional radiologist .
 Consequently, there had been growing interest in automating RRG because of its huge potential to efficiently and effectively assist the diagnosis process.

-RRG is a challenging task and with the availability of large-scale datasets and newly developed high-performance computer vision and language models, some valuable insights and improvements have been recently reported~\citep{miura2021improving,nishino2020reinforcement,liu2019clinically}.
-The performance however is still far from satisfactory for methods to be deployed in practice.
-This is because, different from the traditional image captioning task which mostly requires generating $1$ or $2$ sentences, RRG requires $2$-$4$ times {\em more} sentences to describe potentially abnormal regions in an image.
-Also, radiology reports tend to contain sentences with more sophisticated semantic relationships with their corresponding image regions, calling for a need for {\em more precise} cross-modal alignment, i.e., alignment between words and image regions.
+RRG is a challenging task but with the availability of large-scale datasets and newly developed high-performance computer vision and language models, some valuable insights and improvements have been recently reported~\cite{chen2020generating,chen2021cross,wang2022cross,liu2019clinically}.
+The performance however is still far from satisfactory for methods to be deployed in clinical practice.
+This is because, different from the traditional image captioning task which mostly requires generating one or two sentences, RRG demands $2$-$4$ times \textit{more} text to adequately describe the findings in an image.
+Also, radiology reports tend to contain sentences with more sophisticated semantic relationships with their corresponding image regions, calling for a need for \textit{more precise} cross-modal alignment, i.e., alignment between words and image regions.
 An example is shown in \autoref{fig:motivation} where the cross-modal alignments are marked in the same color.

-The problem is exacerbated as there exist data biases in commonly used datasets with significantly fewer radiology reports about X-ray images containing abnormal regions, making it hard for the RRG models to efficiently capture abnormal features which often exist only in small parts of pathological images.
-What is worse, even in pathological cases, most report statements may be associated with a description of normal findings, as shown in \autoref{fig:motivation}.
+The problem is exacerbated as there exist data biases in commonly used datasets with significantly fewer radiology reports from X-ray images containing abnormal regions, making it hard for the RRG models to efficiently capture abnormal features.
+Also, such abnormal regions often make up only a small proportion of pathological images.
+Furthermore, even in pathological cases, most report sentences may be associated with a description of normal findings, as shown in \autoref{fig:motivation}.